Skip to Content

 Intrigued?
 Here’s everything you need to know about compost toilets and where to get the best ones.

+How does a composting toilet work, you ask?
 A compost toilet is a type of dry toilet that makes composting human waste easier.
 Composting is carried out by microorganisms (mainly bacteria and fungi) under controlled aerobic conditions.

 This dry toilet uses little to no water.
 Instead, it mixes human waste with peat moss, sawdust, or coconut coir.
 Typically, these dry materials are added in before and after going to the bathroom.